vuestorefront/storefront-ui/apps/docs/components/components/drawer.md

 ## Accessibility notes

-The component is providiing keyboard accessibility with `@keydown.esc="onEscKeyDown"` and `onClickOutside` function which allows users to close the drawer by pressing the Escape key or click outside of the drawer.
+The component is providing keyboard accessibility with `@keydown.esc="onEscKeyDown"` and `onClickOutside` function which allows users to close the drawer by pressing the Escape key or click outside of the drawer.

 ## Playground